What is the easiest way to switch from macOS + Linux

 As advertising

-VDSina offers servers on any operating system (except macOS πŸ˜‰ β€” choose one of the pre-installed OS, or install from your own image.
+VDSina offers servers on any operating system (except, macOS πŸ˜‰ β€” choose one of the pre-installed OSes, or install from your own image.

 Servers with daily payment or a unique offer on the market - eternal servers!

-The easiest way to migrate from macOS to Linux
+What is the easiest way to switch from macOS + Linux

 Source: habr.com